Take the Easy Path to Forex Trading

 Most reputable online trading platforms cater to the needs of traders looking for simulated trading functionality.
 Some of the notable ones include:

-• MetaTrader 4: A platform used by many online brokers in the U.S., including Forex.com and IG, and renowned for its user-friendly interface and comprehensive analytical tools
+• MetaTrader 4: A platform used by many online brokers inside and outside the U.S. and renowned for its user-friendly interface and comprehensive analytical tools

 • TradingView: Known for its wide variety of technical analysis tools and social networking capabilities

 Each platform comes with its unique features and capabilities, catering to different needs.
-For more details on forex trading software including platforms, we have a written a guide here.
+For more details on Forex trading software including platforms, we have a written a guide here.
+Below is a useful video on how to paper trade on TradingView to provide further insight.

 Drawbacks and Criticisms